heisenberg967/LING-L645/Project/README.md

 A place to start perhaps is by talking a little bit about **chatbots**.
 Now, though chatbots aren't new and have been there since the days of [ELIZA](https://en.wikipedia.org/wiki/ELIZA), they've rapidly grown in terms of commercial use in the last few years.
 The next time you try reaching out to a customer support personel on Amazon or Uber or most applications, you're routed to essentially a chatbot that acts as your human-like customer support personel.

 So, now let's talk about what a chatbot entails on a high level.
-The diagram below illustrates how the aforementioned Amazon chatbot might operate:
+The diagram below illustrates how the aforementioned Amazon chatbot might operate: <br>

 ![Chatbot Architecture](./assets/chatbotArch.png)

 When the user asks "I need an update on my order #OrderNumber", the bot uses NLU to breakdown this *utterance* into an intent and capture any entities present within the utterance.
 So, if we'd trained our model to detect this utterance as belonging to an *OrderStatus* intent and had an NER model that captures the entity *OrderNumber*, the bot would then fulfill the user's request by generating (NLG) an appropriate response.